 The lab will only reflect the result, and based on this result, it is up to the user to decide its suitability or acceptability if still fit to use.

-In any case, if an Out-of-Tolerance condition is observed, it will be reflected in the calibration report but the customers are first informed.
+Any tolerance that will be reflected in the certificate should be agreed first with the customer.
+And in any case, if an Out-of-Tolerance condition is observed, it will be reflected in the calibration report but the customers are first informed.

 But If tolerance is not provided, how can you determine or decide if your instrument is still fit for use or not based on the calibration result?
 Read further…